Thomas Finlay (judge): Retirement

-After his retirement, he presided over a number of public inquiries.
+After his retirement, he presided over several public inquiries.

 Landsdowne Road Riot Inquiry

-In 1996 he oversaw the inquiry into the violence by English fans at the aborted 1995 friendly soccer match versus the Republic of Ireland at Lansdowne Road.
+In 1996, he oversaw the inquiry into the violence by English fans at the aborted 1995 friendly soccer match versus the Republic of Ireland at Lansdowne Road.
 His report to Bernard Allen, Minister for Sport, was critical of security arrangements on the night and recommended improvements to ticketing, seat-allocation, fan-vetting and policing arrangements.
 The Irish Government shared his report with the British Home Office.

 Commission on the Newspaper Industry

 After the collapse of the Irish Press group in 1995, the Minister for Enterprise and Employment, John Bruton received a damming report from the Competition Authority that Independent Newspapers had abused its dominant position and acted in an anti-competitive manner by purchasing a shareholding in the Irish Press.
-In September 1995 Mr. Bruton announced the Commission on the Newspaper Industry with an extremely wide remit to examine diversity and ownership, competitiveness, editorial freedom and standards of coverage in Irish newspapers as well as the impact of the sales of the British press in Ireland.
+In September 1995, Bruton announced the Commission on the Newspaper Industry with an extremely wide remit to examine diversity and ownership, competitiveness, editorial freedom and standards of coverage in Irish newspapers as well as the impact of the sales of the British press in Ireland.

 Minister Bruton appointed 21 people to the commission and appointed Justice Finlay chair.

 Due to the wide remit and huge number of submissions the commission's report was delayed but was eventually published at the end of July recommending widespread reforms.

 Tribunal of Inquiry into the Blood Transfusion Service Board

-Following the discovery of the BTSB anti-D scandal, in 1996 Finlay was appointed the chair and singular member of the Tribunal of Inquiry into the Blood Transfusion Service Board.
+Following the discovery of the BTSB anti-D scandal, in 1996, Finlay was appointed the chair and singular member of the Tribunal of Inquiry into the Blood Transfusion Service Board.

-The speed and efficiency with which Finlay's BTSB Tribunal conducted its business, restored confidence in the Tribunal as a mechanism of resolving great controversies in the public interest.
+The speed and efficiency with which Finlay's BTSB Tribunal conducted its business, restored confidence in the Tribunal as a mechanism for resolving great controversies in the public interest.

 Sports Adjudication

-He also sat on an IRFU panel to adjudicate on the cases of Rugby players accused of using banned performance-enhancing substances.
+He also sat on an IRFU panel to adjudicate the cases of Rugby players accused of using banned performance-enhancing substances.

 Personal life

 He was married to Alice Blayney, who predeceased him in 2012.
-They had five children, two of whom followed in his family's legal tradition; his son John being a Senior Counsel and his daughter Mary Finlay Geoghegan a former judge of the High Court, Court of Appeal and Supreme Court.
+They had five children, two of whom followed in his family's legal tradition; his son John is a Senior Counsel and his daughter Mary Finlay Geoghegan a former judge of the High Court, Court of Appeal and Supreme Court.
 Whenever his work schedule allowed, he would escape to County Mayo where he could indulge his passion for fishing.